SoftUni-Internal/interactive-content/EN/16-Objects-and-Classes/03-Objects.md

 An object represents **real-life subjects**.

 If you compare the software object with a real-world object, they have very similar characteristics.
-You can find many objects around us: cars, dogs, humans, etc.
+You can find many objects around us: cars from class Vehicle, dogs from class Animal, humans from class Person, etc.

 [/slide]